MySQL

 INTEGER

-When you use this configuration, scan.startup.mode must be set to specific-offset.
+When you use this parameter, you must set scan.startup.mode to specific-offset.

 scan.startup.specific-offset.gtid-set